 Now, as a beginner, you might feel like you are put to a test while going through paintball guns.
 And as a beginner, you would need a simple one at that to make up for your experience as it is already hard enough to find out local supermarkets which can offer you to test those.

-Moreover, most of the supermarket doesn’t offer much decisions or suggestions but they do offer simple guns at best for beginners (under $200 paintball gun is the best for beginners).
+Moreover, most of the supermarket doesn’t offer much decisions or suggestions but they do offer simple guns at best for beginners.
 And trying out these guns in these supermarkets is a no-go in this case, except specialty stores.

 Some specialty stores offer to test the paintball markers, so you might want to check those out in the process.
 Investing in a high profile paintball marker is not going to be a good choice unless you are going down to the woods or fields on full-scale combat.